Complete Instructions for Cleaning your Night Guard

 The final way you can deep clean your night guard is to use a mixture of mouthwash and water.
 Pour a capful of mouthwash into a glass or bowl and then dilute with water until the night guard is submerged in the solution.
 Let your night guard soak for about 30 minutes and then rinse the night guard and allow it to dry completely on a clean flat surface.

 Pro Tip: Don’t ever leave your night guard soaking in anything for longer than one hour.
 Extended time in liquid can damage the material your night guard is made out of.

 Cleaning your night guard can become a wasted effort if you put a clean night guard into a dirty case.
 Keep the case clean by hand washing it every few days with regular dishwashing detergent.
 Avoid placing the case in the dishwasher as the high temperature may melt or warp the plastic.
 After washing, allow the case to dry as to prevent bacteria growth.
 Plastic night guard cases do wear out over time, so we recommend replacing your case every 6-12 months or as needed.

 Bring Your Night Guard to Your Dental Appointments

 It’s always a good idea to bring your night guard with you to your regular dental hygiene appointments.
-This allows your hygienist and dentist to inspect your night guard for signs of wear and to help ensure that it is continuing to fit properly.
+Our team of dentists in Richmond, VA prefer that you bring your night guard with you because it gives them an opportunity to inspect your night guard for signs of wear and to help ensure that it is continuing to fit properly.
 In some cases, they may be able to professionally clean the night guard for you as well!